 Will using a router’s USB port for storage impact my network speeds?

-- Yes, using a router’s USB port for storage can impact overall network performance, especially on routers with less powerful processors and USB 2.0 ports.
-To minimize this, choose a high-performance router with a powerful CPU, ample RAM, and utilize USB 3.2 Gen 1 (or faster) ports when possible.
-This helps to offload processing and maintain network speeds.
+- Yes, using a router’s USB port for storage can impact overall network performance, especially on routers with less powerful processors and with USB 2.0 ports.
+To minimize this, choose a high‑performance router with a powerful CPU and ample RAM, and utilize USB 3.2 Gen 1 (or faster) ports when possible.

 Can I use my router’s USB port to share a printer with wireless devices?